 In America, daycare is an expensive norm for parents unless they have financial independence or stay at home.
 That means that whether parents opt for a baby daycare facility or a child care center, their baby will go through a transition from parental supervision to the care of a stranger.
+They will cry and parents will be stymied by how to stop a baby from crying.
 That sounds tough for all concerned, and in truth, it can be.
 However, preparation is key.
 So is routine.

 “The first day that an infant will be away from a parent is usually a foreseeable event,” explains Dr. Jack Maypole, Associate Professor of Pediatrics at Boston University School of Medicine, and member of The Goddard School’s Educational Advisory Board.
 That means parents have time to prepare.